korrel8r/korrel8r/README.md

 Historically, observability tools have developed in "silos" without standardization.
 Different conventions adopted in each domain are now entrenched and difficult to change.
 A single vocabulary may eventually become universal, but in the medium term we have to handle mixed signals.

+# Implementation TODO list

+## Alert Domain
+Currently implemented 2 ways: pkg/alert (thanos) and package amalert (openshift alert manager) Unify as a single domain, with multiple store options for thanos/alert manager.

+## Functional/End-to-end test automation
+Cluster tests are currently not automated as part of CI.
+Need to figure out a test cluster solution that can run in CI (Kind?
+EnvTest?
+Openshift Local?)